MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

 Note that we are using the `assertAlmostEqual` here in the test and allow a deviance of `5%` in predictions in this example.
 If we would not do so, you would see some *flaky* failed builds in your CI/CD pipeline :tools:.

 ### Directional Expectations test(s)
-Similar to the previous section, these type of tests allows us to define a set of **pertubations** to the input which should have a predictable effect on the model output.
+Similar to the previous section, these type of tests allows us to define a set of **pertubations** to the model input which should have a predictable effect on the model output.
 Meaning that we would only vary a feature of interest, by keeping everything else the same.
 Similar to what you would do with e.g. a `partial` depdency plot but applied to testing.
 The logic around these types of tests, can also be applied to training a model which is a form of **data augmentation**.

-Some tests to consider:
+Some tests that could be good to consider:

 {{< notice tip >}}
 1) Assert that model output is *similar* by increasing a certain *feature* of interest, whilst keeping all other features constant.
 2) Assert that model output is *similar* by decreasing a certain *feature* of interest, whilst keeping all other features constant.
 {{< /notice >}}

 Note the use of *similar* above, as we cannot guarante that the model output will be 100% equal in these case.
-Instead, on needs to operate on a range of allowable threhsolds e.g. **1-3** standard deviation from the mean or +/- **2,5** p.p. as examples.
+Instead, one needs to operate on a range of allowable *threhsolds* e.g. **1-3** standard deviation from the mean or +/- **2,5** p.p. as examples.
 What you should set as good threhsolds depends on your use case and data.

 We build another `DataTypeFakeFactory` for the directional expectatons test: